Lymp2/lympanyart/content/about.md

 ### **Software Interests**

 I have developed a **Web app** using Dart and Flutter.
 - **BoardsUp!** is for planning temporary (and permanent) art exhibitions, especially those that hire temporary, movable walls/boards on which 2D is art is hung.
-I'll create a link here when it's ready.
+Contact me if you think this might be of interest (it would be free).
-- another web app in the pipeline
+- another web app in the pipeline for managing art trails.

 ### **Art Interests**